 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ The curriculum is designed to ensure the inclusion of all pupils. ✓ All pupils, regardless of their ability and/or additional needs, have full access to the curriculum. ✓ Planning includes differentiated learning outcomes to provide all pupils with appropriate challenges. ✓ On-going assessment of pupil's progress and attainment ensures all pupils progress at their expected level. ✓ EYFS curriculum delivered through an holistic approach to all areas of learning. ✓ Effective use of ICT embedded across the curriculum, including e-safety. ✓ All pupils are able to boost their independent learning and Literacy skills through school based programmes. ✓ Assessments (including dyslexia ✓ A small number of pupils have the opportunity to access a bespoke curriculum. ✓ Intervention packages are based on the individual pupil's specific needs. ✓ The progress of pupils taking part in intervention groups is assessed and reviewed at least half-termly. ✓ Intervention packages are adapted in light of pupil's progress. ✓ Small group intervention includes: Literacy - reading, comprehension spelling, writing etc. Handwriting Maths Speech and language Keyboard skills Social skills - nurture group, Time to Talk. ✓ Pupils are supported in accessing both in school and extra-curricular activities regardless of their SEN and/or disabilities.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ The curriculum is designed to ensure the inclusion of all pupils. ✓ All pupils, regardless of their ability and/or additional needs, have full access to the curriculum. ✓ Planning includes differentiated learning outcomes to provide all pupils with appropriate challenges. ✓ On-going assessment of pupil's progress and attainment ensures all pupils progress at their expected level. ✓ EYFS curriculum delivered through an holistic approach to all areas of learning. ✓ Effective use of ICT embedded across the curriculum, including e-safety. ✓ All pupils are able to boost their independent learning and Literacy skills through school based programmes. ✓ Assessments (including dyslexia testing) are used to identify pupils who ✓ A small number of pupils have the opportunity to access a bespoke curriculum. ✓ Intervention packages are based on the individual pupil's specific needs. ✓ The progress of pupils taking part in intervention groups is assessed and reviewed half-termly. ✓ The intervention packages are adapted in light of pupil's progress. ✓ Small group intervention includes: Literacy - reading, comprehension spelling, writing etc. Handwriting Maths Speech and language Keyboard skills Social skills - nurture group, pyramid club, Time to talk. ✓ Pupils are supported in accessing both in school and extra-curricular activities regardless of their SEN and/or disabilities.
 For example pupils with a physical impairment and those with behavioural difficulties are given the support they need to access trips and residential camps. ✓ Pupils with additional needs and/or disabilities can access the curriculum with adult support as appropriate. ✓ In exceptional circumstances some pupils may follow a reduced timetable or dual placement with PAPA.
 This must be agreed by all involved. ✓ One-to-one intervention includes: Dyslexia programmes - Toe-by-Toe, 'Nessy', P.A.S.S.
 Maths - Rapid Maths, Power of 2.
-Reading
+Reading Social skills - 'Draw and Talk,